panjan/blog/_drafts/heater.md

 ![smart heating](/assets/heating/heating_finished.png)

-This article will show you how to use the €15 power switch [Sonoff Pow](https://www.itead.cc/sonoff-pow-r2.html) to connect your ordinary electric heater to your WiFi.
+This article will show you how to use the €15 power switch [Sonoff Pow](https://www.itead.cc/sonoff-pow-r2.html) to connect an ordinary electric heater to your WiFi network.
 You'll be able to control it with your phone, set timers and measure power consumption.
 Sonoff also supports Amazon Alexa, Google Assistant and Google Nest.
 No more getting up when you feel cosy and want to turn on the heating!

 Optionally, you can integrate your smart heating to the home automation hub [Home Assistant](https://www.home-assistant.io/) as described later.

-## Parts and Materials
+### Parts and Materials

 - electric heater
 - [Sonoff POW](https://www.itead.cc/sonoff-pow-r2.html)
-- 1.5mm2 3 core wire (about 0.5m)
+- 1.5 mm<sup>2</sup> 3 core wire (about 0.5 m)
-- 1.5mm2 3 core wire with a plug (for testing)
+- 1.5 mm<sup>2</sup> 3 core wire with a plug (for testing)
-- 2 screws (TODO: size)
-- wall plugs (only for masonry)
+- 2 3.5mm screws (with wall plugs for masonry)

-## Tools
+### Tools

 - wire cutter
 - utility knife